uzzielperez/lhcbAIxprt/ACE_README.md

-# 🧠 Agentic Context Engineering (ACE) for LHCb Shifter Assistant
+# 🧠 Agentic Context Engineering (ACE) for  Shifter Assistant

 ## Overview

-The **Agentic Context Engineering (ACE)** framework transforms the LHCb Shifter Assistant into an autonomous, self-improving RAG system that learns from every interaction.
+The **Agentic Context Engineering (ACE)** framework transforms the  Shifter Assistant into an autonomous, self-improving RAG system that learns from every interaction.
 ACE enables large language models to iteratively evolve their contextual knowledge and refine their Retrieval-Augmented Generation pipelines based on real-time feedback.

 ## 🚀 Key Features